Is Booker Prize a big deal?

 The Booker Prize, now officially known as the Booker Prize for Fiction, is an annual award presented to the best novel written in English and published in the UK or Ireland.
 It was originally open only to authors from the Commonwealth, Ireland, and Zimbabwe, but in 2014, the rules were changed to allow any novel written in English and published in the UK to be eligible for the prize.

-While the Booker Prize continues to be highly regarded within the literary community, some critics argue that it may be losing its relevance in today’s literary landscape.
+While the Booker Prize continues to be highly regarded within the literary community, some critics argue that it may not be as relevant as it once was.
 They claim that the prize often favors more traditional and established authors, overlooking innovative and experimental works.
-Additionally, the dominance of large publishing houses in the selection process has been a subject of criticism, as it may limit the diversity of voices and perspectives represented.
+Additionally, the dominance of large publishing houses in the selection process has been a subject of criticism, as it may limit the diversity of voices represented.

 Conclusion